enragedginger/akka-quartz-scheduler/README.md

 akka-quartz-scheduler
 =====================

-**This project is looking for a new maintainer!
-Please notify us in [issue #8](https://github.com/typesafehub/akka-quartz-scheduler/issues/8) if you would like to take over this project.
-It will be deleted in a few months unless we find a new owner.**

 Quartz Extension and utilities for true scheduling in Akka 2.0+ (releases are built against specific akka release segments, see installation below)